-Kindergarten Registration
+Kindergarten Application

-Kindergarten registration begins in January and is on our website: hfsgb.org and under the "Admissions" tab
+Kindergarten applications begin in January and is on our website: hfsgb.org and under the "Admissions" tab

-New Student Registration
+New Student Application

-Registration for Grades 1-8 is accepted starting in January prior to the fall when the new school year begins.
-Students are accepted based on the enrollment policy and the order of registration.
-Acceptance of students into Grades 1-8 will also include:
+Applications for Grades K-8 are accepted starting in January prior to the fall when the new school year begins.
+Students are accepted based on the enrollment policy and the order of application.
+Acceptance of students into Grades K-8 will also include: